 As the weather warms up and you shift from indoor cocktail parties to outdoor barbecues, tidying up your space outside becomes a top priority.
 Whether you’re looking to make just a few adjustments or are in need of a major turnaround, use these tips to get your outdoor space in order this spring.

 Over the course of a harsh winter, your deck is naturally going to get a few nicks and bruises.
 Though it may seem hardly noticeable from day to day, the gradual wear and tear has likely taken a toll.
 To restore the liveliness of your deck, have it pressure washed and refinished.
 Whether you decide to make it a solo project or hire someone to do it, you’ll give yourself some space to enjoy your time with friends and family outside.

 Carve out shady spots

 While enjoying time out in the sun is a staple of springtime, having some space to relax in the shade is just as important.
-If you’re lacking natural shade from tree and bush cover, consider crafting out shady spots in your yard without the fear of splinters.
-Outdoor umbrellas make for a great, quick way to make some shade.
-If you’d like even more shady space, a pergola or a canopy will fit perfectly over a patio to let just the right amount of sun in.
+If you’re lacking natural shade from trees and bushes, consider crafting out shady spots in your yard.
+Outdoor umbrellas, pergolas, and canopies are all great options.

 Update your furniture

-If you’ve been using the same furniture outside for a while, it might be time to look at some new furniture.
-Though designed to be outside, your furniture has likely had to withstand a decent amount of wear and tear over the years and might have taken more damage than you realize.
+If you’ve been using the same furniture outside for a while, it might be time to look at some new pieces.
+Though designed to be outside, your patio furniture has likely had to withstand a lot of wear and tear over the years and might be more damaged than you realize.
 Try to keep an eye out for things that need to be replaced, or at least restored, before having guests over.